Our children want to help in the kitchen, but cooking with toddlers can feel like a daunting task.

 How do we include them in the kitchen?

-Kate at Maternity Glow is sharing her tips about how to get into the kitchen with your kids.
+Try these tips about how to get into the kitchen with your kids.

 I can’t think of a better way to teach your child about eating well, right from the start, than to involve them in the cooking process.